WWE News: Nia Jax Stuns In Video Of Lingerie Photo Shoot

-Nia Jax has been absent from WWE television since WrestleMania 35, but during her time off she’s found a new calling as a model.
+Nia Jax has been absent from WWE television since WrestleMania 35, but during her time off, she’s found a new calling as a model.
 Over the weekend, the superstar uploaded a video to Instagram from a recent lingerie photo shoot, which she shared pictures from just a few days ago.

 In the accompanying caption, Jax also appears to address her critics and those who’ve tried to put her down in the past, even though she doesn’t address anyone in particular.
 However, the superstar appears to have found her confidence and passion, which should serve her well when she returns to WWE television.

 “You tried to extinguish my flame, but it didn’t work, I reignited it????!
-Here’s a really good view for you to kiss my [peach emoticon].”
+Here’s a really good view for you to kiss my [peach emoji].”

-The comments were overflowing with complimentary sentiments towards the WWE superstar.
-Her colleague Zelina Vega responded with a fire emoticon, while Naomi said that she’ll be “kissing all over that.”
+The comments were overflowing with complimentary sentiments toward the WWE superstar.
+Her colleague, Zelina Vega, responded with a fire emoji, while Naomi said that she’ll be “kissing all over that.”
 Kayla Braxton, meanwhile, called her “perfect.”
-Her peers and fans clearly don’t agree with whoever Jax was referencing in her message.
+Her peers and fans clearly don’t agree with whomever Jax was referencing in her message.

 In a follow up post on her Twitter account, Jax reshared the video and sent a message to Vince McMahon, informing the WWE chairman that she’s ready to return to action.
-The road to WrestleMania 36 is currently fully underway and Jax appears keen on being involved.
-With a final spot reportedly available in the planned multi-participant SmackDown Women’s Championship match, she might be keen on filling it.
+The road to WrestleMania 36 is currently fully underway, and Jax appears keen on being involved.
+With a final spot reportedly available in the planned multi-participant SmackDown Women’s Championship match, she might be the one to fill it.

 I was able to drop it down low!
 Surgery was a SUCCESS ???? pic.twitter.com/nq31TMI8AX